kamranayub/dotposthog/docs/FeatureFlagsApi.md

 <a id="featureflagslocalevaluationretrieve"></a>
 # **FeatureFlagsLocalEvaluationRetrieve**
-> FeatureFlag FeatureFlagsLocalEvaluationRetrieve (string projectId)
+> PostHogFeatureFlag FeatureFlagsLocalEvaluationRetrieve (string projectId)